Midnight-Sighs/The_Partial_Tale_of_Heracles/README.md

 ### Edits/Commits Below

+    - First encounter is working fine.
+Pummel/Tackle is functioning correctly.
+Added the beginning for the next part of chapter one.
+Tested, did some fine tuning.
+Added level up/heal for after encounter.
     - I changed how I wanted the HTML and CSS to work and function entirely.
 Yay for brains that work best as you're about to fall asleep.
     - Set up CSS and HTML files
     - Changed from Hercules to the more traditional Heracles before I got too far!